kstensing/professional-portfolio/README.md

 # Professional Portfolio

   ## Description
   Please take a look at some of my work and get to know me a little better!
 If you would like to contact me, please use the contact form or any of my contact methods within the application.
+This application was created with React and styled with CSS.

   [Application LINK](https://kstensing.github.io/professional-portfolio/)